AxisCommunications/docker-acap/README.md

 <!-- markdownlint-enable MD013 -->
 > [!IMPORTANT]
-> From AXIS OS 12.0 running 'rootful' ACAP applications, i.e. an application setup with the `root` user,
+> From AXIS OS 12.0, running 'rootful' ACAP applications, i.e. an application setup with the `root` user,
 > will no longer be supported.
 To install a 'rootful' ACAP application on a device running AXIS OS
 > versions between 11.5 and 11.11, allow root must be enabled.
 See the [VAPIX documentation][vapix-allow-root]
 > for details.
-Alternatively, On the web page of the device:
+Alternatively, on the web page of the device:
 >
 > 1. Go to the Apps page, toggle on `Allow root-privileged apps`.
-> 2. Go to System -> Account page, under SSH accounts toggle off `Restrict root access` to be able to
+> 2. Go to System → Account page, under SSH accounts, toggle off `Restrict root access` to be able to
 > send the TLS certificates.
 Make sure to set the password of the `root` SSH user.

 <!-- omit in toc -->